joist-orm/joist-orm/docs/docs/goals/type-safe-relations.md

 Yuck.

-Given this complication, some ORMs in the JavaScript/TypeScript space sometimes fudge this, and allow you to model collections as _synchronous_, i.e. you're allowed to do:
+Given this complication, some ORMs in the JavaScript/TypeScript space sometimes fudge the "collections must be async" approach, and allow you to model collections as _synchronous_, i.e. you're allowed to do:

 ```typescript
 const author = await em.load(Author, "a:1");